 Content

-Trimix is an injectable medication containing three active pharmaceutical ingredients: alprostadil, papaverine and phentolamine.
-Alprostadil is the most important of these — it’s a vasodilator that increases blood flow to your erectile tissues.
-Alprostadil, on its own, is FDA approved to treat erectile dysfunction and is sold under the brand name, Caverject®.
-And if you want to stop reading about penile injections now, you should know that alprostadil and Trimix are also available in a cream or gel.
+Alprostadil is the most important of these — it’s a vasodilator, which means it widens your blood vessels to increase blood flow to your erectile tissues.
+Alprostadil, on its own, is approved by the Food and Drug Administration (FDA) to treat erectile dysfunction and is sold under the brand name Caverject®.

 The other two compounds in Trimix medication are papaverine and phentolamine.

-Alprostadil, on its own, is FDA approved, meaning it has passed clinical trials showing it is safe and effective for the treatment of erectile dysfunction
+Alprostadil, on its own, is FDA-approved, meaning it has passed clinical trials showing it is safe and effective for the treatment of erectile dysfunction.

 We know that alprostadil can cause side effects, including: